solana-developers/create-solana-dapp/packages/preset-react/README.md

 Options:
     --directory                                                        [string]
     --name                                                             [string]
     --npmScope         The npm scope to use                            [string] --template         The template to use           [string] [choices: "base", "none", "solana-provider",
                                                                     "tailwind"]
-    --webName              Name of the web                             [string]
+    --webName          Name of the web application                     [string] (overrides name)
-                           application (overrides
-                           name)
     --anchor           Anchor template to use        [string] [choices: "none", "counter", "basic"]
                                                               [default: "none"]
-    --anchorName           Anchor project name               [string] [default:
+    --anchorName       Anchor project name         [string] [default: "anchor"] --anchorProgram    Anchor program name                             [string]
-                                                                      "anchor"]
-    --anchorProgramName    Anchor program name                         [string]
     --licenseAuthor    The author to use in the                        [string] license
     --preset           The preset to use             [string] [choices: "next", "react"]
 ```